 That's possibly because Cat Lake, in particularly, is not completely sold on the project.

-Cat Lake Chief Russell Wesley told NWONewswatch that his community opposes the open-pit project for environmental reasons and that a successful court injunction over a disputed access road remains in effect.
+Cat Lake Chief Russell Wesley told NWONewswatch that his community opposes the open-pit project for environmental reasons.
 The agreement, he told Newswatch, is an avenue for the community to remain consulted.

 A spokesperson for Cat Lake responded to Northern Ontario Business that this agreement is for “funding the crucial capacity-building measures and implementing a community-based Anishinaabe-led Impact Assessment.”
 The initiative and funding have a “sunset date” of March 2026.